4everfun/SmileyEyes/README.md

 ## Motivation

-Made for an assignment at Utrecht University for "Mobiel Programmeren".
+Made for a course called: "Mobile Programming"

 ## Contributors
 Thanks to Tomasz Cielecki for the [ColorPicker] (https://github.com/Cheesebaron/MonoDroid.ColorPickers)